Stephen-Hamilton-C/SigmonLED-Arduino/README.md

 ## Commands
 Commands are given with standard ASCII chars, but their arguments are typically in binary.
+All commands **must** be terminated with a `\n` character.
+Unfortunately, this also means that any binary argument sent as `10` will register as the end of the command.
+So no color can be exactly `10`.

 - `l` (1 binary arg): Sets the linear blending mode for palettes.
   - `0`: No linear blending.